Knuckles' Chaotix: Legacy

 Knuckles' Chaotix is considered the last of the "classic" Sonic games before the 3D game Sonic Adventure (1998) took the series in new gameplay directions.
 Several of its concepts were re-used in later Sonic games.
 A similar partner system features in the Game Boy Advance game Sonic Advance 3 (2004), and IGN noted similarities between the game's auto-running special stages and Sonic and the Secret Rings (2007).
 Two tracks from Knuckles' Chaotix, "Tube Panic" and "Door Into Summer", appear in Sonic Generations (2011).
 The "Hyper Ring" power-up re-appeared in Sonic Mania (2017) and a recreation of Knuckles' Chaotix's final boss fight was added in a 2018 update.

 With the exception of Mighty, all Chaotix members have become recurring characters in the Sonic series.
 The characters initially did not reappear until Sonic Heroes in 2003.
 Director Takashi Iizuka said that Sonic Team revived the Chaotix because the studio thought they were unique and had never used them.
 Iizuka considers the Heroes version of the characters different from the 32X one, claiming to have created new characters simply using the same designs.
 The group had storylines in the Sonic the Hedgehog comic series produced by Archie Comics and Sonic the Comic by Fleetway Publications, as well as in the anime series Sonic X. While Game Informer considered the Chaotix to be among the best characters of the franchise and are underutilized, GamesRadar considered the introduction of the Chaotix a negative turning point for the series as it "diluted the Sonic-verse by introducing tons of shitty characters".
-Jim Sterling felt that all the Chaotix lacked redeeming qualities, calling Vector "Idiot the Crocodile" and Espio "Generic Brooder the Chameleon".
+James Stephanie Sterling felt that all the Chaotix lacked redeeming qualities, calling Vector "Idiot the Crocodile" and Espio "Generic Brooder the Chameleon".
 They singled out Charmy for particular ridicule, feeling he was annoying and noting his high-pitched voice.
 Mighty would eventually return as a playable character in Sonic Mania Plus in 2018.

 In 2011, Sega noted fans frequently requested Knuckles' Chaotix as a game desired to be rereleased.
 1UP.com and GameSpy expressed disappointment the 2005 compilation Sonic Gems Collection did not include the game.
 In 2010, Sonic Team head Iizuka expressed interest in developing a sequel.
 Also expressing interest was Christian Whitehead, the developer of the mobile versions of Sonic CD, Sonic the Hedgehog, and Sonic the Hedgehog 2, saying in 2014 that he would be open to remaking Knuckles' Chaotix using the Retro Engine.